Opsician/stellar-tss-boilerplate/README.md

 This example contract will take a single input `source` which is the public key we would like to send a payment to.
 In the contract, the source account will be the user account which will send 1 lumen to the issuer.
 In return, the issuer will send 100 lumens.
 Great deal!
 Both of these operations are done within a single transaction.
 Remember our turret must be able to sign for the transaction that involves the issuer, we will do set this in the next step.

-** Be sure to change the issuer account to match the issuer account public key generated in the config file.
+** In `contract.js` be sure to change the issuer account to match the issuer account public key generated in the config file.
 This will be hard-coded into the contract.

 ### 3. Set the multisignature options for the issuer account to use the turret signer account as a signer
 ```bash